Tan Yunxian

-Tan Yunxian (談允賢; 1461–1554) was a Chinese physician during the Ming dynasty in China.
+Tan Yunxian (談允賢; 1461–1554) was a Chinese physician during the Ming dynasty.

 Life

 Tan's grandmother was the daughter of a physician.
-One reason Tan's grandfather married her grandmother was to learn medicine himself.
-Two of her grandparents' sons were able to pass the jinshi examinations, and they became officials.
-One of these sons was Tan's father.
-Due to the fondness her grandparents had for her, which evidence shows was directly related to her intellect, her grandparents passed on their medical knowledge to her.
-Tan Yunxian later married, raised four children, and practiced medicine on women.
-Tan lived a longer life than most, dying at the age of 93.
+In fact, one reason Tan's grandfather married her grandmother was to learn medicine himself.
+Two of her grandparents' sons, including Tan's father, were able to pass the jinshi examinations, and they became officials.
+Due to the fondness her grandparents had for her, which evidence shows was directly related to her intellect, her grandparents passed on their medical knowledge to Tan.
+Tan's grandmother left her medical manuals and tools upon her deathbed to be passed onto Tan.
+Tan inherited many medical documents from her grandparents.
+She studied these medical works day and night.
+However, she did not start implementing this knowledge until she herself became ill.